globalseismology/avni/README.md

 ### Basic Installation

+1. Install the gfortran Fortran compiler on your machine from the [GNU Fortran project](https://gcc.gnu.org/wiki/GFortran).

-1. Install the [Anaconda Python Distribution](https://www.continuum.io/downloads).
+2. Install the [Anaconda Python Distribution](https://www.continuum.io/downloads).
 We recommend the 64-bit Python 3.7 version.
-2. Create a new `avni` environment for AVNI and activate it.
+3. Create a new `avni` environment for AVNI and activate it.
 You may use the list of packages that work in tandem with AVNI and have been tested, provided as [environment.yml](docs/conda/environment.yml).
 Please enterin the following in a terminal:
 ```
 conda env create --name avni -f docs/conda/environment.yml